nairrahulnair/nairrahulnair/README.md

-- 👋 #Hi, I am Rahul Nair and an experienced Jack in Key Accounts and Sales.
+- 👋 #Hi, I am Rahul Nair and an experienced Jack in Key Accounts, Product Development and Sales.
-- Treading on this journey to learn Data Science, and its been 3 years since I have been associated with this in the learning space.
+- Treading on this journey to learn Data Science, and its been 3 years since I have been associated with Data and Analytics in the learning space.
 - Loving each minute of it.
 -